EvonPredictor/Evon-Excuter/README.md

 # Evon-Excuter
-Download as a zip extract ten run with Roblox open
+# Download as a zip extract then run with Roblox open

+# works for both micrsoft Roblox and Web Roblox